louispotok/louispotok-dot-com/_posts/2013-04-08-foxes-hedgehogs-ted-talks-and-meta-rules-2.md

 - Uncategorized
 wp_migrate: dirty
 ---
 A few years ago I read a [short book on bridges](http://www.amazon.com/gp/product/0486429954/ref=oh_details_o07_s01_i00?ie=UTF8&psc=1).
 I gained a very basic understanding of the history of bridges, different types that exist today, aesthetic and utilitarian principles of bridge-building; then, I annoyed the hell out of my friends for a few months by pointing out details about bridges in the field of view.
 I no longer do this.
-Broadly speaking I think I am a [_Fox, _rather than a](http://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox) _[Hedgehog](http://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox)_ [1](#footnote_0_111 "The citation is to an essay by Isaiah Berlin, but I learned about the distinction in the work of Philip Tetlock"){#identifier_0_111.footnote-link.footnote-identifier-link} :
+Broadly speaking I think I am a [_Fox, _rather than a](http://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox) _[Hedgehog](http://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox)_ [^1]

+[^1]: The citation is to an essay by Isaiah Berlin, but I learned about the distinction in the work of Philip Tetlock

 _Hedgehog: _There can&#8217;t be that many insights that change the world.
 Deeply study one or two of them, and apply them everywhere.